InnoAzie/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. Display current directory contents in a long format
 4. Display current directory contents, including hidden files
 5. Display current directory contents
 6. Script that creates a directory named my_first_directory in the /tmp/ directory
+7. Move the file betty from /tmp/ to /tmp/my_first_directory